PseudoDevs/IamGhost/abmd2.md

-Last updated: 2024-04-08 07:29:16
+Last updated: 2024-04-08 07:29:54
-Random Quote: The purpose of war is peace. - Pablo Escobar
+Random Quote: I am the storm, my lord, the first storm, and the last.  -  Euron Greyjoy